Text Link

 What is anorexia nervosa?

 Anorexia nervosa is one of the most well-known and common eating disorders, typically characterized by a severe limitation of food intake.
-Aside from extreme caloric restriction and disordered eating habits, people with anorexia often have:
+Aside from extreme caloric restriction and disordered eating habits, people with anorexia often struggle with:6

 • An intense fear of gaining weight

-• A distorted perception of one’s own weight and body shape and size
+• A distorted perception of one’s weight, body shape, and size

 • An obsession with what is considered a "normal" weight (or desire for extreme weight loss)

-It is important to note that body weight is far from the most telling sign a person is battling AN.
-It is very common for a person with AN to be in a body that is not at an extremely low weight.
-This type of anorexia may be classified as atypical anorexia nervosa (AAN).
+It is important to note that low body weight is not the only sign a person is battling AN.
+People can lose a significant amount of weight but still be in larger, straight-sized, or even “fit” bodies.
+In these cases, the condition may be classified as atypical anorexia nervosa (AAN).11

-It is not completely understood why some individuals develop eating disorders such as AN and others do not, but there is evidence that this eating disorder commonly co-occurs with certain types of mental illness.
+It is not entirely understood why some individuals develop eating disorders such as AN and others do not.
+Still, there is evidence that this eating disorder commonly co-occurs with certain types of mental illness.

-When examining the health risks of anorexia, it has a very high rate of comorbidity—or, co-occurrence—with mood disorders, including depression and several types of anxiety.
-The drive for or preoccupation with thinness is also often connected to rigid thinking patterns, including perfectionism.
-And a growing number of studies have linked the condition to autism.1
+When examining anorexia nervosa risk factors, the condition has a very high rate of comorbidity—or co-occurrence—with mood disorders, including depression, bipolar disorder, and several types of anxiety disorders.7 The drive for or preoccupation with thinness is often connected to rigid thinking patterns, including perfectionism.8 And a growing number of studies have linked the condition to autism.
+(1)

 {{link-bank-two-column}}